-The furniture and clocks department, catalogued by specialists Gerry Berwyn-Jones and Joseph Trinder, has grown steadily over the years and enjoyed some spectacular results including the discovery in Berriew and subsequent sale of an A.W.N.
+The furniture and clocks department, catalogued by specialists Gerry Berwyn-Jones and Alexander Clement, has grown steadily over the years and enjoyed some spectacular results including the discovery in Berriew and subsequent sale of an A.W.N.
 Pugin ‘octagon’ table by Crace for £185,000, a George I scarlet and gilt japanned double domed bureau cabinet for £120,000 and an Edward Godwin ‘Smallhythe’ table for £40,000.

 Shropshire is well placed for the sale of oak and vernacular antique furniture and clocks and there is an enthusiasm for antique pine with original ‘scumbled’ finish and oak dressers made in the George III period from Shropshire and Powys, particularly Montgomeryshire dressers.
 Good quality mahogany furniture and the more exotic woods such as satinwood and rosewood are still selling well and there is a great demand for comfortable seat furniture, especially period wing back armchairs.
 Pairs of any description (bookcases, card tables, side cabinets) are also much sought after and Shropshire and the West Midlands still boasts plenty of large houses with long drives that need good quality antique furniture.

 The internet has led to an increase in buyers for antique furniture and there is now demand for high quality English furniture from across the globe.